-Copies of the Bid cum Application Form (other than for Anchor Investors) and the abridged prospectus will be available at the offices of the BRLM, the Designated Intermediaries, and the Registered Office of our Company.
-An electronic copy of the Application Form will also be available for download on the websites of the NSE (www.nseindia.com), the SCSBs, the Registered Brokers, the RTAs and the CDPs at least one day prior to the Bid/Offer Opening Date.
+Copies of the Bid cum Application Form (other than for Anchor Investors) and the abridged prospectus were made available at the offices of the BRLM, the Designated Intermediaries, and the Registered Office of our Company.
+An electronic copy of the Application Form was also made available for download on the websites of the NSE (www.nseindia.com), the SCSBs, the Registered Brokers, the RTAs and the CDPs at least one day prior to the Bid/Offer Opening Date.

-Copies of the Anchor Investor Application Form will be available at the offices of the BRLM.
+Copies of the Anchor Investor Application Form was also made available at the offices of the BRLM.

-All Bidders (other than Anchor Investors) must compulsorily use the ASBA process to participate in the Offer.
-UPI Bidders shall Bid in the Offer through UPI Mechanism for submitting their bids to Designated Intermediaries and are allowed to use ASBA Process by way of ASBA Forms to submit their bids directly to SCSBs.
-Anchor Investors are not permitted to participate in this Offer through the ASBA process.
+All Bidders (other than Anchor Investors) were required to compulsorily use the ASBA process to participate in the Offer.
+UPI Bidders were required to provide Bid in the Offer through UPI Mechanism for submitting their bids to Designated Intermediaries and are allowed to use ASBA Process by way of ASBA Forms to submit their bids directly to SCSBs.
+Anchor Investors were not permitted to participate in this Offer through the ASBA process.

-Bidders (other than Anchor Investors and UPI Bidders) must provide bank account details and authorization by the ASBA account holder to block funds in their respective ASBA Accounts in the relevant space provided in the Bid cum Application Form and the Bid cum Application Form that does not contain such details are liable to be rejected.
+Bidders (other than Anchor Investors and UPI Bidders) were required to provide bank account details and authorization by the ASBA account holder to block funds in their respective ASBA Accounts in the relevant space provided in the Bid cum Application Form and the Bid cum Application Form that does not contain such details are liable to be rejected.

-UPI Bidders submitting their Bid cum Application Form to any Designated Intermediary (other than SCSBs) shall be required to bid using the UPI Mechanism and must provide the UPI ID in the relevant space provided in the Bid cum Application Form.
-UPI Bidders submitting their Bid cum Application Form to any Designated Intermediary (other than SCSBs) without mentioning the UPI ID are liable to be rejected.
-Applications made using third party bank account or using third party linked bank account UPI ID are liable for rejection.
+UPI Bidders who have submitted their Bid cum Application Form to any Designated Intermediary (other than SCSBs) were required to bid using the UPI Mechanism and have provided the UPI ID in the relevant space provided in the Bid cum Application Form.
+UPI Bidders who submitted their Bid cum Application Form to any Designated Intermediary (other than SCSBs) without mentioning the UPI ID were liable to be rejected.
+Applications made using third party bank account or using third party linked bank account UPI ID were liable to be rejection.

-Further, ASBA Bidders shall ensure that the Bids are submitted at the Bidding Centers only on ASBA Forms bearing the stamp of a Designated Intermediary (except in case of electronic ASBA Forms) and ASBA Forms not bearing such specified stamp maybe liable for rejection.
-UPI Bidders using UPI Mechanism, will be required to submit their ASBA Forms, including details of their UPI IDs, with the Syndicate, Sub-Syndicate members, Registered Brokers, RTAs or CDPs.
+Further, ASBA Bidders were required to ensure that the Bids are submitted at the Bidding Centers only on ASBA Forms bearing the stamp of a Designated Intermediary (except in case of electronic ASBA Forms) and ASBA Forms not bearing such specified stamp were liable to be rejection.
+UPI Bidders using UPI Mechanism, were required to submit their ASBA Forms, including details of their UPI IDs, with the Syndicate, Sub-Syndicate members, Registered Brokers, RTAs or CDPs.
 RIIs authorizing an SCSB to block the Bid Amount in the ASBA Account may submit their ASBA Forms with the SCSBs.
-Bidders, using the ASBA process to participate in the Offer, must ensure that the ASBA Account has sufficient credit balance such that an amount equivalent to the full Bid Amount can be blocked therein.
-In order to ensure timely information to investors SCSBs are required to send SMS alerts to investors intimating them about the Bid Amounts blocked/unblocked.
+Bidders, using the ASBA process to participate in the Offer, were required to ensure that the ASBA Account has sufficient credit balance such that an amount equivalent to the full Bid Amount can be blocked therein.
+In order to ensure timely information to investors SCSBs were required to send SMS alerts to investors intimating them about the Bid Amounts blocked/unblocked.